garbados/the-emerald-green/doc/the_order_of_things.md

 Even when it depends on a single weak axle.
 It won't be a problem for a while yet,
 Not for a lifetime at least,
-And by then he won't care.
+And by then the monopolist won't care.
 He'll be dead.

 ## The Nine of Pentacles